Jake-NotTheMuss/t7_lua_compiler_tests/README.md

 of Duty Lua compiler.

 ## How To Build
-Download the source to a folder within `mods` in the root Black Ops III folder, then run `build.bat`.
+Download the source to a folder within `mods` in the root Black Ops III folder.
+The folder name may only contain lowercase letters, underscores, and digits.
+Then run `build.bat`.
 It will build the mod and the DLL.
 The script requires a 64-bit Visual C++ compiler to be installed on the machine.

 ## How To Use